22 Farmhouse Kitchen Cabinet Ideas & Color Options

 Image courtesy of Lindye Galloway Design

 If you have chosen a traditional farmhouse look with natural materials and neutral tones, consider selecting light or dark wood flooring with warm, earthy tones.
 Another option for a more modern farmhouse look is to choose hardwood flooring with a distressed or reclaimed finish, which can add texture and character to your space.

 Consider wide plank flooring with visible knots and grain patterns for a more rustic feel.

-Be sure to include other natural elements in your kitchen design to compliment the wood flooring, such as a butcher block countertop, wooden beams, and other natural wood accents.
+Be sure to include other natural elements in your kitchen design to complement the wood flooring, such as a butcher block countertop, wooden beams, and other natural wood accents.

 Warm Wood Flooring